XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Evaluation

-\item Finally, the trust of the participants in \ac{AutoML} methods was evaluated again using the same questionnaire as in Phase~2.
-In addition, the visual design and usability of \name{XAutoML} are recorded using a 5-point Likert scale.
+\item Afterwards, we wanted to test if the proposed option to create dedicated visualizations is useful for the participants.
+They were presented the options to configure \name{XAutoML} and render dedicated views.
+Using a 5-point Likert scale, participants were asked if this feature is helpful for them.
+Finally, the visual design and usability of \name{XAutoML} were recorded using the same 5-point Likert scale.
 In the end, participants were asked to reflect on any information that was missing in \name{XAutoML}.
-Finally, liked and disliked elements of the study could be voiced, and participants were given the opportunity to provide feedback freely. \end{enumerate}
+Therefore, participants were encouraged to examine the \name{Jupyter} notebook and \name{XAutoML} again.
+This opportunity was also used to let participants reflect on favored and unfavored elements of the proposed visual analytics tool.
+Finally, participants were given the chance to provide any remaining feedback freely. \end{enumerate}